From enabling people to create mini house models to tiffin services for essential service workers, these women make an impact

 “You can keep small portions of groceries inside them.
 Each one can hold half a cup of any dry provision,” she says, adding, “Such a simple effort doesn’t make a dent in your monthly budget nor does it require you to drive down to a collection centre.
 It’s an independent project about making a house, putting supplies and distributing it to whomsoever you want.
 The more the better.”
 People are encouraged to decorate the models with drawings or messages of hope.

 One template allows keeping any material like half a cup of any dry provision, face masks, soaps and chocolate.
-“Another asks people who are helping out with community kitchens to share a digital image of their coVeed model.
-Pure Living charges `10 per image that is donated to that particular kitchen.
-This covers the cost of one meal,” says Menon.
-She is happy to have recived many photos of people doing so, a great validation, she shares.
+"Another feature is, we ask people to share a digital image of their coVeed model.
+Pure living then donates Rs 10 for every picture shared.
+This covers the cost of one meal," says Menon.
+She is happy to have received many photos of people doing so, a great validation, she shares.
 In the last few days, she has taken coVeed to its next level— EcoVeed, which, Menon says, is a roadmap for the future.

 “I’ve been introspecting on matters of ecology, economy and emotion vis-à-vis the community-at-large.
 I’ve tried to bring all these aspects into another sort of house model packed with a mask, a premium quality natural soap, and a handful of seeds, all sourced locally.
 These can be inverted and filled with mud and used as seed starters later,” she says.
 EcoVeed represents her gratitude to frontline workers.”
 Sowing good intentions always reaps promising results.